Revolutionary-Games/Thrive/doc/style_guide.md

 - C# file lines should have a maximum width of 120 columns.

+- Comments should use the C++ style `//` or XML doc (when documenting language constructs like classes and properties) `///`.
+C-style comments `/*` should only be used when commenting out multiple lines of code that is important to keep for future reference or similar code that is only a part of a line.
+This comment style can also be kept in copyright notice sections.
+Elsewhere C-style comments should not be used.

 - C# code should by default not be in a namespace.
 When code is in a namespace all using statements should be within the namespace.